cbrownstein-lambda/lambda-docs-mkdocs/docs/education/linux-usage/basic-linux-commands-and-system-administration.md

 ## Using rsync to copy and synchronize files

 `rsync` is a tool that you can use to copy files between your computer and a remote server.

 `rsync` can also be used to copy files directly between remote servers, bypassing your computer entirely.

-{% hint style="success" %}
+!!! tip

     `rsync` is useful for copying files between Cloud persistent storage file systems in different regions.
-{% endhint %}

-{% hint style="info" %}
+!!! note

     `rsync` copies files using SSH.
 For this reason, to copy files between your computer and a remote server, you need to be able to SSH into the remote server.

     To use `rsync` to copy files between remote servers directly, you need to be able to SSH into the remote servers using public key authentication with an SSH agent.
-{% endhint %}

 ### Copy files between your computer and a remote server